GarrettBoggs/DethWarz/README.md

     * Example input: UserName: Bob Password: Bob
     * Example output: User is logged into Binder

-    **User can like/dislike a book's cover**
+    **User can select the winner of a Dethbattle**

-    * Example input: User clicks the like button
+    * Example input: User is ask who would win in a fight of Batman vs Pickachu
-    * Example output: User is taken to a confirmation page with additional statistics
+    * Example output: User will select either Batman or Pickachu to win the fight

 ## Licensing